 Has the success of the brand been helped by having a large Instagram following?

 Absolutely.
-Instagram alone has single-handedly exposed Frankie Swimwear to an untouched international market.
+Instagram alone has single-handedly exposed Frankii Swimwear to an untouched international market.
 We have become an internationally recognised label and our online reach is virtually limitless.

 You’ve become a bit of an influencers’ darling – how did you first start gaining traction with influencers?

-Who have been some of the biggest influencers to wear Frankie Swimwear?
+Who have been some of the biggest influencers to wear Frankii Swimwear?

 Kylie Jenner has been the biggest so far, followed closely by Kris Jenner and Rihanna.